openrewrite/rewrite-docs/running-recipes/getting-started.md

 * The source files in the `vet` package have been moved to the newly created `veterinary` package
 * References such as import statements have been updated to reflect the new name
-* All of the files have been formatted according to the previously defined AutoFormat rules
+* All of the files have been formatted according to the previously defined `OrderImports` rules

 ![Git diff showing updated import statements](<../.gitbook/assets/update-import.png>)